u-ask/uask-dom/README.md

-# Spiral
+# U-ASK Domain Model

 U-ASK domain model classes and builders.
 This library implement an internal domain specific language as described in [Martin Fowler's Domain Specific Languages](https://martinfowler.com/dsl.html).

-This library is intended to be used with [U-ASK Management System](https://github.com/u-ask/uask-sys) and [U-ASK Web Application](https://github.com/u-ask/uask-app).
+This library is intended to be used with [U-ASK Management System](https://github.com/u-ask/uask-sys#readme) and [U-ASK Web Application](https://github.com/u-ask/uask-app#readme).

 # Install
 ```bash